WinRed: Criticism

-Following the aggressive push for Republican campaigns to use WinRed, many party officials, fundraisers, and campaign operatives criticized the effort on several grounds.
+Following the aggressive push for Republican campaigns to use WinRed, many party officials, fundraisers, and campaign operatives criticized the effort.
 Some critiqued the requirement that campaigns use WinRed, arguing that the effort pushed aside older services preferred by campaigns like Anedot or Give.GOP.
 Others expressed concern about profits, noting that it was unclear who stood to gain from use of the service and comparing the higher fees of WinRed to those of competitors.

 In the weeks following launch, state officials and campaign operatives pushed back against the Republican Party's consolidation behind WinRed, arguing that the party's acceptance of a monopoly over fundraising violated free-market principles.
 In addition, they expressed concern that the platform might constitute a money and data grab.

 Following the 2020 campaign, several Trump donors said they were unknowingly billed for recurring contributions to his campaign, with some having as much as several thousand dollars deducted without their knowledge.
 Some experts attributed this, at least in part, to how WinRed's platform was set up.
-They utilized prefilled checkboxes that donors needed to manually uncheck to prevent repeat donations.
-In addition, unlike ActBlue, WinRed keeps a cut of refunded contributions.
-After the release of that reporting, the National Republican Congressional Committee continued to use the same tactic in their fundraising on WinRed.
+WinRed uses prefilled checkboxes that donors needed to manually uncheck to prevent repeat donations.
+In addition, unlike ActBlue, WinRed keeps a percentage of refunded contributions.
+After the release of that reporting, the National Republican Congressional Committee continued to use the same tactics in their fundraising on WinRed.

-In 2022, a judge gave permission for an investigation by several state attorneys general into WinRed's fundraising practices to continue.
+In 2022, a judge gave permission for continuing an investigation by several state attorneys general into WinRed's fundraising practices.

+In July 2022, WinRed's expense disclosures were called into question by donor watchdog Campaign Legal Center.
+WinRed reported less than $2,700 in operating expenses since 2019 despite processing over $2.8 billion in donations, an implausibly small cost.

+In April 2023, The New York Times reported that WinRed was proposing to increase transaction fees on donations made through its site, citing a decline in contributions the previous year, but the plan had stalled over opposition from Republican leaders.

+In November 2023, the conservative O'Keefe Media Group released a video purporting to question a donor as to the authenticity of some donations listed on the Federal Election Commission's website that were made with their own personal details.
+The subject denied donating the funds listed in the database, which was listed as ~$154,000 over 10,000 separate donations.